All Episodes

 I know there are a lot of Republicans and probably a lot of Democrats doing the same thing.

-You've got to be a little active and and uh uh be involved in in international and national issues, and you've also got to be raising uh uh your profile and putting together a a financial network and so forth, as all that that's going on.
+And you've also got to be raising your profile and putting together a financial network and so forth.

-We got we got some great Republican candidates.
+We've got some great Republican candidates.

-Well, uh we have now introduced a program in my state that allows local school districts, if they choose, to include a program in their school that encourages kids not to have sex until they're married, not to have sex until they're out of high school.
+Well, we have now introduced a program in my state that allows local school districts, if they choose, to include a program in their school that encourages kids not to have sex until they're married, not to have sex until they're out of high school.

-We got too many kids being born out of wedlock in my state and in this country.
+We've got too many kids being born out of wedlock in my state and in this country.

 And we want to encourage people to wait until they have kids until they're married.

-And that's something which uh which this program How dare you suggest something like that, Governor?
+How dare you suggest something like that, Governor?

 Who do you think you are promoting abstinence until marriage?

-Well, that's something we've got, you know, it's getting close to forty percent of of Americans are uh are being born in in single family homes these days, and it places in many cases it places our kids at an enormous disadvantage in terms of their education and their development.
+Well, that's something we've got, you know, it's getting close to 40 percent of Americans are being born in single-family homes these days.

 Let's let couples get married first.

-Uh, Governor, thanks very much.
+All right, Governor, thanks very much.

-Is that something I could recommend to our uh listeners to read to get more on you, or is there something in there that you don't like?
+Is that something I could recommend to our listeners to read to get more on you?

 Governor, nice talking with you again.